Have you ever heard of a Jesse Tree? This blog post sums it up well:

-Another family Jesse Tree devotional that comes highly recommended is Unwrapping the Greatest Gift: A Family Celebration of Christmas.
+One Jesse Tree devotional that comes highly recommended is Unwrapping the Greatest Gift: A Family Celebration of Christmas.
 From the preview on Amazon, it looks like a good choice for families with kids over the age of 5 or 6 (ish).
-I really like the adult version of Ann Voskamp’s Advent devotional, so I’m guessing the family version is good too.
-Maybe we’ll try it in a couple years.
+I love the adult version of Ann Voskamp’s Advent devotional, so I’m guessing the family version is good too.

 Have you ever done a Jesse Tree?
 What Advent traditions do you and your family do?

 p.s. check out my super simple free printable Advent Calendar that your little ones can decorate!

 My 5 day free email course will help you...

 - Change things that are driving you crazy at home

 - Embrace rhythms of mom life

 - Give & receive more grace to yourself and your kiddos